Skip to main content

 Context

-Every design has a Context property that indicates the design's origin.
+Every design has a Context property that indicates its origin.
 If set to Customer, it was created by your organisation and can be edited freely.
 Otherwise, it's a protected system design.

 Details